adwardlee/RenderIH/rendering_code/steps.md

 4.use load_mano_diffbg to generate imgs
 5.reorder generate img and step1 annot
 6. change image size and annotation-camera to 256x256
-7. generate hms/mask/dense or gen ori_handdict
+7. generate hms/mask/dense or gen ori_handdict, change data_path to `xxx` where xxx is the path to extract the synthetic data

 As I provide the cropped imgs and annotations, we directly run step 7 to generate ori_handdict. put imgs to train/color_img/ directory and annotations to train/color_annot/ directory, change `data_path` to the right path